ozcanseker/Social-linked-beer/docs/Technical documentation.md

 Same as accept friendshiprequest only different rdf:type.

 ![friend request ontologie](images/friendshiprequestReject.png)

+#### 4.2.7 Other user group ontologie
+This is the a link to the group from an invited member of the group.

 ## 5 Quick start guide to making your Solid app
 This is a quick start guide to make your Solid app.
 If it is your first time working with Linked data and Solid, you might